wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 * He comes back to his office and set his presence to 'Available'
 * The pause will be automatically cancelled

-You can :ref:`configure the presence states <presence-actions>` of CTI profiles and attach ``Actions`` to them, such as `Set in pause` or `Enable DND`.
+You can `configure the presence states` of CTI profiles and attach ``Actions`` to them, such as `Set in pause` or `Enable DND`.

 You can then attach an action `Set in pause` for multiple presence states and